 IPTV OTT Encoding & Streaming

-Adaptive and Dynamic Bitrate Streaming
+Adaptive and Multi-Bitrate Streaming

 Profile Resolution Frame Rate Bitrate